Orphan: First Kill: Plot

-That night, Leena is brought back to the Albright house and Tricia and Gunnar finally decide to kill Leena.
-Tricia tries to stage a suicide, but Leena fights back and flees before Gunnar throws her down the stairs.
-Distracted by a phone call from Allen, who is returning home, Tricia and Gunnar search for Leena when she disappears.
-Leena shoots Gunnar with a crossbow, then stabs him to death with his fencing sword.
-An enraged Tricia and Leena fight in the kitchen, inadvertently setting the house alight in the process and the pair flee to the roof as Allen returns home.
+After Leena is brought back to the Albright house, Tricia and Gunnar try to kill her, but Leena fights back and flees.
+She ambushes Gunnar in the art room with a crossbow and stabs him to death with his fencing sword.
+Tricia and Leena fight in the kitchen, fleeing to the roof after inadvertently setting the house on fire.

-Tricia and Leena both slip and end up clinging to the roof, begging Allen to save them, with Leena claiming Tricia attacked her, and Tricia trying to reveal the truth about Leena.
-Unable to save both of them, Allen chooses to help "Esther", causing Tricia to lose her grip and fall to her death.
-Allen then checks Leena's face, which causes her fake teeth to fall out.
-Realizing she is not Esther, Leena tries to defend herself saying "she did it for them" and that she "loves Allen", only for Allen to call her a "monster".
-Enraged, she pushes him off the roof to his death.
-Leena then dresses herself as "Esther" and leaves the burning house after cleaning off the blood on her face.
+As Allen returns home, he finds Tricia and Leena clinging to the roof, calling for him.
+While Leena is claiming that Tricia attacked her, Tricia tries to reveal the truth about Leena.
+Allen helps Leena first, causing Tricia to fall to her death.
+When Allen checks Leena's face, her fake teeth start to fall out, revealing she is not Esther.
+Leena tries to justify herself and confesses her love for him, only for a shocked and disgusted Allen to call her a monster.
+An enraged Leena accidentally pushes him off the roof.

-Later, "Esther" is moved to an orphanage where she waits for a new family to adopt her.
+Leena cleans herself up and dresses up again as “Esther”.
+Later, "Esther" is moved to an orphanage and waits for a new family to adopt her.